Stellar feedback drives the baryon deficiency in low-mass galaxies: Supplementary Text

 \subsection{The Mass-Loading Factor}

+Here we discuss the factors that could cause inconsistency in $\eta$ between simulations and observations in panel B of Figure~\ref{fig:eta}.
+First, the observational results are derived from heterogenous samples while using slightly different methodologies.
+Schroetter et al. 2019~\cite{Schroetter19} probed outflows along the minor axes of $z\sim 1$ galaxies using Mg\,\textsc{ii} absorption line in the spectra of background quasars, and estimated $\eta$ by assuming bi-conical geometry of the outflowing material.
+Perrotta et al. 2023~\cite{Perrota23} analyzed a sample of extreme starburst galaxies at $z=0.4$-$0.7$ using down-the-barrel Mg\,\textsc{ii} absorption, naturally yielding much higher $\eta$ than the result of this work.
+Reichardt Chu et al. 2025~\cite{ReichardtChu25} detected ionized outflows in 10 low redshift starburst galaxies, by decomposing H$\beta$ and [O\,\textsc{III}]\,$\lambda$5007 emission lines.
+Although their result appears consistent with our predictions, we caution that the cool outflows traced by Mg\,\textsc{ii} may not be physically correlated with the warm, ionized outflows.

-While the hot gas in the CGM occupies large fraction of volume, the cool, neutral phase gas ($\sim 10^4\ \rm K$) traced by Mg\,\textsc{ii} could dominate the mass of outflows, which is physically important.
-We compare the mass-loading factor derived in this work with results from multiple hydrodynamical simulations in Figure~\ref{fig:comparison}.
-Additionally, we include results from recent observations, encompassing studies based on CGM metal absorption~\cite{Schroetter19}, ``down-the-barrel'' metal absorption~\cite{Perrota23}, and emission measurements~\cite{ReichardtChu25}.
-Our derived mass-loading factor decreases as the stellar mass increases, which agrees with the predictions from those simulations.
-Compared with Illustris~\cite{Nelson15}, IllustrisTNG~\cite{Nelson19} and FIRE~\cite{Angles17}, our data show similar slope but is lower by 0.5-1.0~dex. $\eta$ from EAGLE~\cite{Mitchell20} is close to our estimates for $M_*\lesssim10^{9.5}~\rm M_\odot$ galaxies, but deviates towards higher values for massive systems, which could be an effect of the AGN feedback implemented in the simulation.
-However, we note several caveats in calculating the outflow rate, including the assumed relation between $\rm EW_{\lambda 2796}$ and $N_{\rm HI}$, the simplified geometry and metallicity of the outflowing gas.
+Compared with Illustris~\cite{Nelson15}, IllustrisTNG~\cite{Nelson19} and FIRE~\cite{Angles17} at similar redshifts, our data shows similar slope but is lower by 0.5-1.0~dex. $\eta$ from EAGLE~\cite{Mitchell20} is close to our estimates for $M_*\lesssim10^{10}~\rm M_\odot$ galaxies, but deviates towards higher values for massive systems, which could be an effect of the AGN feedback implemented in the simulation.
+However, we note several caveats in calculating the outflow rate, including the emipirical conversion from $\rm EW_{\lambda 2796}$ to $N_{\rm HI}$, the simplified geometry of the outflows, and the assumed launching radius of cool gas.
 These parameter assumptions introduce systematic error in estimating the mass loading factor, making comparison between different works difficult.
 Note that the physical conditions adopted by different simulations varies to some extent.
-While in IllustrisTNG the mass loading is calculated at the self-prescribed injection scale~\cite{Nelson19}, in FIRE it is estimated by fitting particle-tracking based measurements~\cite{Pandya21}, and EAGLE considers mass loading on ISM scale.
-In down-the-barrel observations, the actual launch radii of the outflows are difficult to constrain.
+While in IllustrisTNG the mass loading is calculated for particles with positive radial velocity at a distance of 10~kpc~\cite{Nelson19}, in FIRE it is estimated by fitting particle-tracking based measurements~\cite{Pandya21}, and EAGLE considers mass loading on ISM scale.
 We note that a persistent tension remains between the state-of-the-art simulations and observations, highlighting the need for further efforts to reconcile the two from both sides.